 From waste to fashion: How can one industry’s waste become another’s resource?

-A circular economy is based on renewable, recyclable or recycled resources and materials.
+Circular economy is based on renewable, recyclable or recycled resources.

 “A circular economy requires that we end our dependence on virgin fossil-based raw materials, breaking the relationship between economic growth and resource extraction.” – Hanna Skoog, Program Director Circular Economy